JaviLianes8/alexa-meal-suggester/README.md

 ```
 alexa_meal_suggester/
+├── lambda/
+│   ├── __init__.py
-├── lambda_function.py               # AWS Lambda handler entrypoint
+│   ├── lambda_function.py           # AWS Lambda handler entrypoint
-├── domain/
+│   ├── domain/
-│   ├── ports.py                     # Interfaces for repositories
+│   │   ├── ports.py                 # Interfaces for repositories
-│   └── use_cases.py                 # Core logic
+│   │   └── use_cases.py             # Core logic
-├── infrastructure/
+│   ├── infrastructure/
-│   ├── json_meal_repository.py      # Meal storage per user (JSON)
+│   │   ├── json_meal_repository.py  # Meal storage per user (JSON)
+│   │   ├── dynamodb_meal_repository.py
-│   └── default_recipe_provider.py
+│   │   └── default_recipe_provider.py
-├── interface/
+│   └── interface/
 │       └── alexa_adapter.py         # Alexa intent handlers
 ├── models/                          # Interaction models
 ├── README.md
+└── LICENSE
 ```

 ## 🚀 Deploy

 This project is intended to run as an AWS Lambda function.
-Deploy the `lambda_function.lambda_handler` entrypoint and configure it as the handler for your Alexa skill.
+Zip the `lambda/` directory so that it sits at the root of the archive and deploy the `lambda.lambda_function.lambda_handler` entrypoint as the handler for your Alexa skill.

 ## ⚙️ Intents Supported